-- Scenario 1: students who repeat the course for credit are by default Track A, and if they have not identified a faculty member to work with, their faculty mentor (by default) is the GENS 200/400 Course Instructor.
-These students will meet with the GENS 200/400 Course Instructor to complete a Faculty/Student Contract before the add/drop deadline. - Scenario 2: students may apply to work with a faculty mentor (other than the GENS 200/400 Course Instructor) who designs the course of study accompanying their work/service placement as documented in a Faculty/Student Contract.
+- Scenario 1: students who repeat the course for credit are by default Track A, and if they have not identified a faculty member to work with, their faculty mentor (by default) is the GENS 200/400 course instructor.
+Students are required to meet with the GENS 200/400 course instructor to complete a Faculty/Student Contract before the add/drop deadline. - Scenario 2: students may apply to work with a faculty mentor (other than the GENS 200/400 course instructor) who designs the course of study accompanying their work/service placement as documented in a Faculty/Student Contract.